 SantESIH

-Health and Education, Disability Status (Sant.E.Si.H. – UR_UM211)
+Health and Education, Disability Issues (Sant.E.Si.H. – UR_UM211)

 Research areas: Sociology, Anthropology

-The objective is twofold: to study and model the processes of construction and reduction of situations of disability encountered by different populations in different social spaces, and to propose effective procedures for reducing them.
+The objective is twofold: to study and model the processes by which disabilities are created and reduced among different populations in various social contexts, and to propose effective strategies for reducing them.

 Learn more